 Across the spectrum of culinary styles, Sydney chefs are pushing the envelope with an ever more creative and exacting eye.

-Here are ten top places to eat in Sydney, at a variety of price points.
+Here’s a list of ten great places to eat in Sydney at a variety of price points.
 This is not the definitive Sydney dining guide (and it’s in no particular order), but it will give you a broad taste of what’s hot and happening around town.

 Corner of Pitt St and Angel Place, Sydney